PinoNoir/super-design-system/CONTRIBUTING.md

 3. Install dependencies with `pnpm install` command
 4. Sync from upstream if needed
 5. Each workspace in the `packages` folder contains its own respective project, please refer to the README file for an overview.
-6. Run Storybook environment in the cds-ui workspace locally with `pnpm dev` command.
+6. Run Storybook environment in the sds-ui workspace locally with `pnpm dev` command.
 7. Make sure all components behave as expected by running all Jest tests locally with `pnpm test`.
 8. If there are changes in some of the library snapshot tests, make sure all changes are intentional.
 If they are, update them with `pnpm test:update`.
 9. Publish your branch
 10. Commit to your local changes using [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages)
-11. Create a PR with title based using [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages) For example: `CDS-56553: add new TextArea component`
+11. Create a PR with title based using [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages) For example: `SDS-56553: add new TextArea component`
 12. Go over the [checklist](/.github/PULL_REQUEST_TEMPLATE.md) in the PR and make sure that all checks are passed
 13. Wait for the Design and Code review
 14. Enjoy your change after merge!